ClickHouse/clickhouse-docs/docs/en/cloud/reference/cloud-compatibility.md

 ### Kafka

 The [Kafka Table Engine](/docs/en/integrations/data-ingestion/kafka/index.md) is not generally available in ClickHouse Cloud.
 Instead, we recommend relying on architectures that decouple the Kafka connectivity components from the ClickHouse service to achieve a separation of concerns.
-We recommend [ClickPipes](https://clickhouse.com/cloud/clickpipes) for pulling data from a Kafka stream, or considering the push-based alternatives listed in the [Kafka User Guide](/docs/en/integrations/data-ingestion/kafka/index.md)
+We recommend [ClickPipes](https://clickhouse.com/cloud/clickpipes) for pulling data from a Kafka stream.
+Alternatively, consider the push-based alternatives listed in the [Kafka User Guide](/docs/en/integrations/data-ingestion/kafka/index.md)

 ## Operational Defaults and Considerations
 The following are default settings for ClickHouse Cloud services.
 In some cases, these settings are fixed to ensure the correct operation of the service, and in others, they can be adjusted.